 Dr. Okun along with Justin Sanchez, PhD and Nick Maling, PhD student, are working on the physiological underpinnings of tic in their shared laboratories.

-Dr. Okun and Dr. Malaty serve on the Tourette Syndrome Association Medical Advisory Board to ensure appropriate care throughout the county.
+Dr. Okun and Dr. Malaty serve on the Tourette Association of America Medical Advisory Board to ensure appropriate care throughout the county.

 *Support for this program is provided by the Criser Family UF Foundation Account

 - Request an Appointment Online or call 352-294-5400 for appointment information.

 - Email questions to Heather Simpson, OTD, MOT, OTR/L and Tic Clinic Coordinator at firstname.lastname@example.org